ScilifelabDataCentre/OrderPortal/README.md

 Design outline
 --------------

-The system is a portal for orders (requests, project applications, etc) to a single facility from its users.
-A user is a researcher external to the service facility, and may or may not be the Principal Investigator (PI) for one or more projects.
+The system is a portal for **orders** (requests, project applications, etc) to a single facility from its users.
+A **user** is a researcher external to the service facility, and may or may not be the Principal Investigator (PI) for one or more projects.

-An order is created from a template which is called a form in this system.
+An order is created from a template which is called a **form** in this system.
 The facility administrators must set up and publish the order forms for a researcher to be able to create an order.
 Each form contains fields for data input by the researcher.

 The OrderPortal system is designed for only one facility, displaying up to about 8 different order forms.
+There is no hard limit to the number of simultaneously published forms, but the current design does not work well with more than 8 forms.
 If an organization has different facilities requiring different sets of forms, then it is best to set up different instances of the OrderPortal system, with different back-end database instances.